uclaacm/hack-curriculum/stackschool/3-servers/README.md

 });
 ```

 Everything here is pretty self explanatory if you've been following so far, but I do want to point out that we access our URL parameter using the `req.params` object.
 We then pass in the new content we want for our post in the request body.
-Also note that we use a PUT request here, as we are updating an existing resource.[^30]
+Also note that we use a `PUT` request here, as we are updating an existing resource.[^30]

-[^30]: We could also use a POST request, but best practice is PUT.
+[^30]: We could also use a `POST` request, but best practice is `PUT`.

 We'll speed through the rest of our post endpoints.